 Benefits of Decyl-Glucoside for Hair

 Keeping the scalp clean of oil and buildup is essential for good scalp health and overall hair appearance.
 Shampoos are surfactants, which work by reducing the surface tension between oil and water to remove dirt, debris, and oil from the hair and scalp.
-Many shampoos use sulfates, such as sodium lauryl sulfate and sodium laureth sulfate, which cause a lathering effect for a deep clean, Shirazi explains.
+Many shampoos use harsh sulfates, such as sodium lauryl sulfate and sodium laureth sulfate, which cause a lathering effect for a deep clean, Shirazi explains.

-- Gently cleanses scalp and hair: Decyl-glucoside is able to cleanse the scalp and hair of dirt and excess oil without the risk of irritation posed by other cleansers that contain sulfates.
+- Gently cleanses scalp and hair: Decyl-glucoside is able to cleanse the scalp and hair of dirt and excess oil without the risk of irritation posed by other cleansers that contain harsh sulfates.
 "Decyl-glucoside is considered much less irritating and more gentle on the skin, with superior foaming properties that disperse the formulation across the skin, improving the feel," Shirazi explains.
 Decyl-glucoside is considered so gentle that many baby shampoos and washes trust it on ultra-sensitive baby skin.

 - Maintains moisture: Unlike traditional sulfates used in many shampoos, decyl-glucoside is not stripping.
 "By creating a nice foam and rinsing out well, it is capable of effectively cleansing the scalp and hair—all while maintaining moisture," Bird shares.
 This makes it a great option for those with dry or curly hair who want to remove buildup and avoid harshly disrupting the scalp's natural oil production.